 - Bottle Episode: This episode features only two sets: Jason's bedroom and his living room.

-- Brutally Honest: To be blunt, Jason is not content to spend his final hours sugarcoating his words to the heirs.
-He also values this as a trait in general—he tells Dr. Thorne that he outright expects to be treated with absolute honesty.
+- Brutal Honesty: Jason is not about to spend his final hours sugarcoating his words to his heirs.
+He also values this as a trait in general—he tells Dr. Thorne that he expects to be treated with absolute honesty.
 Thorne has learned to accept this and does as he's requested.

 - The Bully: Wilfred, Jr., as far as Jason is concerned.

 - Cool Old Guy: Jason Foster, considering what he managed to pull on his own greedy relatives and how he is much more charming and benevolent to those who haven't earned his ire.

 - Deadpan Snarker: Jason gets some truly stinging one-liners in on his relatives.